Maria is to pick up a package for the Campanas in Hapaira, Pisces.

 Veles nodded.
 “Truly.”

 It’s obviously not a coincidence!
 Olive again.
 Still keeping her pleasant company.
 His mood seemed to be slightly better.

 “So, you were both prevented from starting the saint candidate ceremony by the same person,” Gabrielle concluded.
 “Is there any information you can offer me about saint candidacy?
 Maybe… any connection to ELPIS?”

 Maria felt her heart skip an odd beat at the mention of ELPIS, but she shrugged it off and shook her head.
 “You certainly ask a lot of strange questions, my dear Gabrielle.”

 “Saint candidacy is beneath me now.”
 Veles waved the notion off.

 Clear disappointment flashed across Gabrielle’s face, and for a moment she remained silent.
-After the moment passed, she pressed, “There are several more things I would like to ask you.
+After the moment passed, she pressed, “There are a couple more things I’d like to ask you.
 Firstly, what’s this ‘True Conductor’ that you keep mentioning?
 And secondly…” She locked eyes with Maria.
 “How did you know my name?”

 “It has to do with me being a True Conductor—how I know your name, I mean,” Maria replied without skipping a beat.
 “Jericho is mine, you see.”